DanielGlidewell/modular-monoliths-deep-dive/README.md

 ## May 28th, 2024
 Modeled a `CartItem` and enhanced `ApplicationUser` to have a concept of a shopping cart.

+Added the MediatR package to each of the projects.
+For those modules that are using MediatR (all of them) - configured each module's extensions to the `IServiceCollection` interface such that they also add their containing `Assembly` to a list which is then used by the MediatR package's `AddMediatR` extension method to perform all of the necessary setup.

 ## May 27th, 2024
 Today was focused on getting the `UsersModule` up and running.
 Had a few more tweaks to make due to API deprecations in the external libraries used by the project.